Sungsoo Hong

 • Delimitation and new demarcation

-The research project is based on the perception of societal and lifeworld change processes that have become dynamic in recent decades, e.g., globalization, increased mobility, migration movements, and digitization.
-Accordingly, spatial aspects have received greater attention in recent sociological and cultural studies approaches.
-These spatial aspects enable new constellations and the resulting paradoxes to be understood more precisely, primarily characterized by the "simultaneity of the unequal."
-The relationship between delimitation and limitation, majority and minority, center and periphery, as well as belonging and non-belonging are important research aspects.
+This research project is based on the perception of societal and lived-world transformation processes that have been dynamicized over the last few decades by globalization, increased mobility, migration movements, and digitalization, among other things.
+Accordingly, newer sociological and cultural studies approaches have given more attention to spatial aspects.
+These spatial aspects allow for a more precise grasp of new constellations and the resulting paradoxes, which are characterized above all by the "simultaneity of the unequal."
+This brings the relationship between de-bordering and bordering, majority and minority, center and periphery, as well as belonging and non-belonging, to the fore as important research aspects.

-The planned research project examines new constellations and the resulting paradoxes more closely as a challenge for religious education.
-These new constellations can be clarified analytically and more precisely based on (1) sociological theory of space and (2) cultural-scientific considerations of the concept of space.
-School and religious education can be defined as particular areas (3) located at the intersection between society and the individual world.
-This intersection is followed by an educational (4) and theological-religious pedagogical (5) examination of the new spatial arrangements and the paradoxes caused by them.
-The planned research project thus aims to consider the current social and living environment change and the associated (religious) educational processes from a spatial perspective.
-In addition, the underlying spatial aspects themselves are to be critically reflected on theologically.
+The planned research project will attempt to examine new constellations and the resulting paradoxes more closely as a challenge for religious education.
+Using (1) sociological spatial theory and (2) cultural studies considerations on the concept of space, these new constellations can be analytically clarified more precisely.
+In terms of educational theory, the school and religious education can be defined as special spaces (3) that are at the intersection of society and the individual's lived world.
+This is followed by a pedagogical (4) and theological-religious education (5) discussion of the new spatial arrangements and the resulting paradoxes.
+The planned research project thus aims to view the current societal and lived-world changes and the accompanying (religious) educational processes from a spatial perspective.
+In addition, the underlying spatial aspects themselves should be critically reflected on from a theological perspective.

 Publications: